charmm

 2. Atoms Section:

-• Segment Name: e.g. U for protein chain.
+• Segment Name: For example, U for a protein chain.

-• Residue ID: The number of the residue to which the atom belongs (e.g. 1 for the first residue).
+• Residue ID: The ID of the residue to which the atom belongs (e.g., 1 for the first residue).

 7517 !NBOND: bonds